cilium/cilium/Documentation/gettingstarted/k8s-install-etcd-operator.rst

 What is the cilium-etcd-operator?
 =================================

-The cilium-etcd-operator uses and extend the etcd-operator to guarantee quorum, auto-create certificates and manage compaction:
+The cilium-etcd-operator uses and extends the etcd-operator to guarantee quorum, auto-create certificates, and manage compaction:

  * Automatic re-creation of the etcd cluster when the cluster loses quorum.
 The standard etcd-operator will refuse to bring up new etcd nodes and the etcd